Fiduciary in UK Law

 The nature of the obligation determines the nature of the breach.
 The various obligations of a fiduciary merely reflect different aspects of his core duties of loyalty and fidelity.
 Breach of fiduciary obligation, therefore, connotes disloyalty or infidelity.
 Mere incompetence is not enough.
 A servant who loyally does his incompetent best for his master is not unfaithful and is not guilty of a breach of fiduciary duty.

-It is at this point, in my judgment, that the Society's argument runs into difficulty.
 A fiduciary who acts for two principals with potentially conflicting interests without the informed consent of both is in breach of the obligation of undivided loyalty; he puts himself in a position where his duty to one principal may conflict with his duty to the other: see Clark Boyce v Mouat [1994] 1 AC 428 and the cases there cited.
 This is sometimes described as "the double employment rule".
+Breach of the rule automatically constitutes a breach of fiduciary duty.

 Conduct which is in breach of this duty need not be dishonest but it must be intentional.
 An unconscious omission which happens to benefit one principal at the expense of the other does not constitute a breach of fiduciary duty, though it may constitute a breach of the duty of skill and care.